 Since 6.003 is a corequisite for 6.012, it is also a necessary prerequisite for 6.301.
 We will make extensive use of Bode plots, Laplace transforms, circuit transfer functions, and complex-impedance methods.

 Note that books 3 and 5 have different first authors.
-Paul R. Gray (aka Evil Paul Gray) is now Executive Vice Chancellor and Provost of UC Berkeley.
-Paul E. Gray (aka Good Paul Gray) is the former president and chairman of MIT, and is still teaching in the Department of Electrical Engineering and Computer Science.
+Paul R. Gray (aka Evil Paul Gray) was Executive Vice Chancellor and Provost of UC Berkeley.
+Paul E. Gray (aka Good Paul Gray) was the former president and chairman of MIT.

 - Robert A. Pease.
 Troubleshooting Analog Circuits.
 Butterworth-Heinemann, Boston, 1991.
 (Strongly recommended.)